Dolly Parton's Christmas of Many Colors: Circle of Love

-Dolly Parton's Christmas of Many Colors: Circle of Love is a 2016 American made-for-television drama film based on a true story by Dolly Parton, written by Pamela K. Long and directed by Stephen Herek.
+Dolly Parton's Christmas of Many Colors: Circle of Love is a 2016 American made-for-television drama film based on the life of Dolly Parton, written by Pamela K. Long and directed by Stephen Herek.
 The film is a sequel to Coat of Many Colors and premiered on NBC on November 30, 2016.

 Plot

 Family patriarch Lee Parton makes sacrifices to have enough money to buy his wife the wedding ring he could never afford.
 The children also sacrifice their own Christmas presents to give their mother this special gift.
 Dolly's Uncle Billy helps her begin to see that her voice and talent might extend beyond rural Tennessee.
 Various crisis situations, some life-threatening, make the family's Christmas a challenge.